dvreeze/mdbexample/README.md

   * Exception handling is closely related to transactions, and should be programmed with care
 * The Jakarta EE specs do not support *local reasoning* about code (given the restrictions in API use in different scenarios)
   * There are many restrictions on the use of the JMS and JTA APIs depending on the kind of transaction management
+  * Also, annotations and deployment descriptors can both be used for the same "configuration"
+  * In general, reasoning about *annotations* can be quite hard when there is a lot of machinery processing those annotations